 So what was on new tacos from Kimchi Taco Truck besides fish and chicken, and how were they?

-The new tacos are $3 each instead of 3 for $7, but they are noticeably larger for the difference in price.
+The new chicken and fish tacos are $3 each instead of 3 for $7, but they are noticeably larger for the difference in price.
 They told us the larger taco size was served at Kimchi Grill, their brick-and-mortar spot in Brooklyn.

 Of course the first one tried was the fish taco.
 Several strips of fried fish were served with a mango salsa, jicama (or something similar), pickled onions and scallions.
 The whole shebang was topped with chipotle aioli sauce.